 - feelings of worthlessness or guilt

-- worsened ability to think, concentrate, or make decisions
+- impaired ability to think, concentrate, or make decisions

 - recurrent thoughts of death or suicide, or attempt at suicide